codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-ios-issues.md

 {{< /highlight >}}

 In XCode 13 `CODE_SIGNING_ALLOWED` was set to `NO` by default for resource bundles.
 While in Xcode 14 they changed this to default to `YES`, which might be causing the problems.

+### A required agreement is missing or has expired

+###### Description
+Suddenly, the builds started failing with the following message, even though we haven't made any updates to the code:

+    A required agreement is missing or has expired. - This request requires an in-effect agreement that has not been signed or has expired.

+###### Cause
+Apple has updated Apple Developer Program License Agreement and it needs to be reviewed

+###### Solution
+In order to update your existing apps and submit new apps to the App Store, the Account Holder must review and accept the updated agreement by signing in to their [account](https://appstoreconnect.apple.com/agreements/#/) on the Apple Developer website.